belle2/basf2/online_book/computing/bsub.rst

    Provide queue name after ``-l``, and combine with ``grep`` command to get your information more quickly.
-   If you never use batch queue before, it should be 0.333.
+   If you have never used the batch queue before, it should be 0.333.

 Every uses has the default value of 0.333 to start with.